 Asset Protection Trusts.
 Aware that the protections of spendthrift trusts did not extend to self-settled trusts and of the growing desire for asset protection in this arena, in 1997 Delaware adopted the Qualified Dispositions in Trust Act (QDTA), which offered settlors the ability to place assets in trust, retain an interest in such trust, and potentially achieve creditor protection on a scale similar to a spendthrift trust.
-To take advantage of the Delaware QDTA, the settlor must make a qualified disposition, which is a disposition by a settlor to a qualified trustee or qualified trustees by means of a trust instrument.
+To take advantage of the Delaware QDTA, the settlor must make a qualified disposition, which generally refers to a disposition by a settlor to a qualified trustee or qualified trustees by means of a trust instrument.
 The qualified trustee must be an individual (other than the settlor) who resides in Delaware or any entity authorized by the law of Delaware to act as a trustee and whose activities are subject to supervision by certain regulatory authorities.
 The qualified trustee or qualified trustees must maintain or arrange for custody in Delaware of some of the trust property, maintain records for the trust, prepare or arrange for the preparation of fiduciary income tax returns, or otherwise materially participate in the administration of the trust.
 The trust instrument must provide that Delaware law governs the validity, construction, and administration of the trust, specify that the trust is irrevocable, and contain a spendthrift clause.
 The settlor may retain certain powers under the trust instrument without jeopardizing the status of the trust under the QDTA, including, among others, (i) a special testamentary power of appointment, (ii) the power to act as investment advisor, (iii) the power to veto distributions, (iv) the right to receive current income distributions, and (v) the right to receive discretionary distributions of income or principal to pay income taxes due on the trust.

 The Delaware QDTA bars original actions and actions to enforce judgments against the property that is subject to a qualified disposition, including judgments entered elsewhere, instead requiring any action involving a Delaware asset protection trust to be brought in the Delaware Court of Chancery.
-Any action to set aside a qualified disposition must be based on the Delaware Uniform Fraudulent Transfer Act (DUFTA), subject to limited exceptions related to child support, property divisions, and alimony, or certain tort liabilities incurred before the date of the disposition.
+Any action to set aside a qualified disposition must be based on the Delaware Uniform Fraudulent Transfer Act (DUFTA), subject to limited exceptions related to child support, property divisions, and alimony, or certain tort liabilities incurred before the date of the disposition; provided that the limited exceptions for the property divisions and alimony are not applicable when appropriate written notice and disclosure as described in Section 3573(c)(1) of Title 12 of the Delaware Code is given to the transferor's spouse.
 If a creditor's claim under the DUFTA arose before the qualified disposition was made, the creditor must bring suit within four years after the qualified disposition was made or, if later, within one year after the creditor discovered (or should have discovered) the qualified disposition.
 If a creditor's claim under the DUFTA arose concurrent with or subsequent to the qualified disposition, the creditor must bring suit within four years after the qualified disposition was made.
 A creditor must prove by clear and convincing evidence that such transfer was fraudulent.
-Further, should a creditor prove successful, the gualified disposition is only to be avoided to the extent necessary to satisfy the successful creditor, leaving the balance of the gualified disposition intact and afforded the continuing protections of the QDTA.
+Further, should a creditor prove successful, the qualified disposition is only to be avoided to the extent necessary to satisfy the successful creditor, leaving the balance of the qualified disposition intact and afforded the continuing protections of the QDTA.